Design Features of the Student Union

-The Student Union Committee, comprised of students, faculty, staff, and university leaders, has developed and adhered to the following strategies and goals.
-Based on their work, the Student Union will be:
+The Student Union Committee, comprised of students, faculty, staff, and university leaders, developed the following strategies and goals for the Student Union:

 Bright and Spacious

-The building will have very few single-use spaces.
-Program areas will intentionally overlap and interweave so that the building will contain an almost continuous hive of activity, ensuring a dynamic social experience.
-Intended for use by every member of the campus, the building will need to serve many different goals, needs, and priorities, so the spaces will therefore be very flexible.
+The building has very few single-use spaces.
+Program areas intentionally overlap and interweave so that the building contains an almost continuous hive of activity, ensuring a dynamic social experience.
+Intended for use by every member of the campus, the building serves many different goals, needs, and priorities, so the spaces are very flexible.